Garden Etiquette & FAQs

 • No climbing trees, picking flowers or berries, or removing rocks, sticks, flowers or plants.

-• No food or picnicking.
-Water bottles are permitted.
+• No picnicking.

 • No smoking, vaping, e-cigarettes.